smanishs175/Group18_MyDollarBot/README.md

 <hr>

-## About TrackMyDollar Version 2
+## About WalletBuddy

-TrackMyDollar is an easy-to-use Telegram Bot that assists you in recording your daily expenses on a local system without any hassle.
+WalletBuddy is an easy-to-use Telegram Bot that assists you in recording your daily expenses on a local system without any hassle.
 With simple commands, this bot allows you to:
 - Add/Record a new spending
 - Show the sum of your expenditure for the current day/month
-- Display your spending history
+- Display your spendings plot : All expenses, Category expenses, Group Expenses
 - Clear/Erase all your records
-- Edit/Change any spending details if you wish to
+- Erase any spending details if you wish to

 ## Demo
 https://user-images.githubusercontent.com/15325746/135395315-e234dc5e-d891-470a-b3f4-04aa1d11ed45.mp4